Update February 14th, 2019

 That’s quite some claim and I presented two images to it, to see what it could achieve.

 It’s worth checking out the system requirements before using and purchasing this tool.
-They are specific and several it does not support several graphics cards… My graphics card is on their unsupported list, but it still worked, except when I tried to upsize an old 6mp image to 300%(!).
+They are specific and several it does not support several graphics cards… My graphics card is on their unsupported list, but it still worked, unless I tried to upsize an old 6mp image to 300%(!).
 This may explain the speed issues I experienced.

 The first test